shohibulislam/Perfect-Square-Root-Finder-in-C/README.md

 ## Example
 ```
-Input: 36
+Enter your value: 36
-Output: Square root is: 6
+Square root is: 6

-Input: 33
+Enter your value: 33
-Output: Is not a perfect square
+Its not a perfect square!
 ```